Velocity Merchant Services Logo

 That’s where Illinois comes in.

-The Solution: Mobile EBT Payments
+The Solution: Mobile Electronic Benefit Transfer (EBT) Payments

 How This Directly Impacts Small Business Owners